Robb Smith: Early coaching career

-First Stint at Rutgers
+First stint at Rutgers

-In 2009 Smith became the Special Teams Coordinator and outside linebackers coach at Rutgers under Greg Schiano, a position he would hold for three years.
+In 2009, Smith became the special teams coordinator and outside linebackers coach at Rutgers under Greg Schiano, a position he would hold for three years.
 During his tenure leading the special teams units, the Scarlet Knights' Special Teams ranked first nationally in blocked kicks with 31.
 The 2010 team led the nation in blocked punts followed by the 2011 team finishing 2nd in blocked punts.
 Throughout those seasons the Scarlet Knights Special Teams ranked fifth nationally in punt and kickoff returns for touchdowns.

 Prior to the 2012 season Smith was promoted to Defensive Coordinator at Rutgers under new head coach Kyle Flood.
 The Rutgers defense was a historic one which helped lead the Scarlet Knights to their first conference championship in over fifty years.
 The Scarlet Knights defense ranked fourth in the nation in points allowed per game (14.2), sixth in rushing yards allowed per game (95.2), and tenth in total defense allowing 311 yards per game.
-Following the 2012 season, Smith went on to accept an opportunity to be the Linebackers Coach for the Tampa Buccaneers joining coach Schiano.
+Following the 2012 season, Smith went on to accept an opportunity to be the Linebackers Coach for the Tampa Bay Buccaneers joining coach Schiano.